 This blog post discusses an article by Wendy Tuohy on the same topic, but which in this case drips with hypocrisy bearing in mind the pronounced feminist bias of her prior repertoire of articles and offerings on social media.

 Earlier generations of Australian women were mostly empathetic to a fault.
 Nowadays not so much.

 Empathy with the resident citizens of overseas countries

-Some time ago I was reading the results of a survey of overseas travellers.
+Some time ago I was reading the results of a survey of overseas travelers.
 It found that most travelers were disturbed by displays of cultural insensitivity by fellow travelers.
 Unfortunately the survey did not breakdown its results on the basis of variables such as gender.

 This got me thinking about my own experiences living and travelling in Asia.